 By making some simple changes, we can all recycle more to help our environment.

 You may also see us knocking on doors in areas where residents don’t recycle much.
 We do this to let everyone know what can be recycled and to make sure they have the right bins.

 Make the change

 - Buy concentrated goods such as laundry detergent and re-fillable containers for things like coffee.

 - Buy products loose - you pay extra for the packaging.

 - Buy rechargeable batteries.

 - Take a re-usable shopping bag to the shops.

-- don’t throw away unwanted gifts or clothes – donate them to your local charity shop instead.
-Even if the clothes aren’t in good condition your local charity shop may be able to sell them for industrial rags.
+- Don’t throw away unwanted gifts or clothes – take them to your local charity shop.
+Even if they're not in good condition, they can sell them for industrial rags.
 You can also take unwanted clothing to a clothing recycling bank.

 - Ask friends if they want your old magazines or take them to your nearest doctors/dentist surgery.